 - feathers (optional – although I think they really do add a nice touch)

 The first step is to cut two strips of burlap measuring 3 1/2 inches wide by 53 inches long.
-These two strips of burlap will be wrapped around the foam and secured with a little hot glued.
+These two strips of burlap will be wrapped around the foam and secured with a little hot glue.
 Next, cut the remaining burlap into 5″ x 5″ squares.
 You should end up with 73 squares.
 These will be folded and pinned into the foam.

 TIP: After measuring, if you pull one thread all the way out of the burlap you will have a straight line and easy mark for cutting.
 (See the above picture).
-Do the same the opposite direction and you can quickly see where to cut the squares.
+Do the same in the opposite direction and you can quickly see where to cut the squares.

-The second step starts by placing a little dap of hot glue at an angle half way around the foam wreath.
+The second step starts by placing a little dap of hot glue at an angle halfway around the foam wreath.
 Working quickly, attach one end of a 3 1/2″ x 53″ strip of burlap.
 Tightly wrap the entire length of burlap around the foam and attach the final edge with another dollop of hot glue.
 Repeat the process again until the entire foam is covered.
 Two strips should be enough to cover the entire foam wreath.
 (I only needed to secure the ends with hot glue.)

 Fold one section of burlap in half, then fold in half again making a small square (see the picture above).
 Now fold the square one more time making a triangle. (see the center picture above).
 Place one pin at the very tip making sure to pin through all of the folds.
 Stick the pin into the foam frame.
 Repeat folding and pinning the burlap squares until the entire wreath is covered.